lloc/Multisite-Language-Switcher/readme.txt

 = 1.0 =
 * you can choose now your frontend/backend language from the installed languages in the plugins settings
-* Swedish and Chinese language files added
+* support for 25 languages
-* numerous enhancements and fixes (coding style, sql cache, performance, docs, unit tests ...)
+* numerous enhancements and fixes (coding style, sql cache, performance, api docs, unit tests ...)

 [...]